 David Sousa, How the Brain Learns

 For example, if you are building students’ understanding of how art impacts social movements, you might present students with a series of articles about individual artists’ socially conscious art.
 You might then ask students to compare and contrast two artists’ challenges to social perceptions as they are described in two separate texts.
-As an another example, if students are reading a series of texts that respond to the symbolism of Confederate monuments, your final question could ask them to consolidate their understanding of the texts they’ve read and reflect on how symbols and memories of the past shape our present experiences.
+As another example, if students are reading a series of texts that respond to the symbolism of Confederate monuments, your final question could ask them to consolidate their understanding of the texts they’ve read and reflect on how symbols and memories of the past shape our present experiences.

 Once you understand the reasoning behind sequenced text sets, creating your own becomes a manageable endeavor.
 As students become more familiar with text sets, they may even select their own text as the final reading and create questions that connect their selection to what they’ve already learned.
 It’s a way for them to reflect on the knowledge they’ve acquired and demonstrate their ability to network texts in the same way that expert readers do.